2021 Festival Date to be announced

-Open Call for Submissions Begins April 1:
+Open Call for Submissions Begins April of 2021:

-Third Annual Short Film Showcase Seeks More Local Talent
+Fourth Annual Short Film Showcase Seeks More Local Talent

 Impresario Joe West and author Andrew Wice invite all aspiring and established local filmmakers to submit a short film for consideration in the Madrid Film Festival, a Theater of Death Production.

-We are also proud to announce that because of a grant from The Kind World Foundation, for the first time this festival is able to offer a $500 CASH AWARD to the film that wins the Festival’s grand prize, Le Palme d’Coal.
+We are also proud to announce that because of a grant from The Kind World Foundation, this festival is able to offer a $500 CASH AWARD to the film that wins the Festival’s grand prize, Le Palme d’Coal.
 Another $500 is awarded to the winner of the best local film (15 mile radius of Madrid).
 The films that win an award become eligible to join the Madrid Film Festival on Tour, going on the road to audiences all over the state.